I can do it!

 Your image of yourself makes the difference

-How to boost your expectation of self-efficacy
+How to boost your self-efficacy

 Let's take a look at the past.
 Can you think of situations in which you succeeded in just that?
 Were you confronted with a major challenge and, in the course of overcoming it, you outgrew yourself in a way you never imagined?
 I am sure that you can identify such experiences in your life.
 I recommend you: don't let these experiences fade into the background.
-Instead, see them as encouragement, as proof that you are capable of overcoming the challenges of your life.
+Instead, see them as an encouragement, as proof that you are capable of overcoming the challenges of your life.